Guide to Disabled Facilities Grant means testing

 - Guarantee Pension Credit

-In all other cases the client would be required to pay a contribution towards the cost of works.
+In all other cases the relevant person would need to be means-tested to determine what contribution (if any) needs to be made by the client towards the cost of works.
 The level of contribution is calculated by a test of resources set out in legislation and considers the income, savings and assets of the relevant person and any partner they may have living with them.
 Personal allowances, premiums and disregards are also applied, which vary depending on circumstances.

 The government have set a threshold, for how much they believe a person/s should be able to live on.
 This takes into consideration a number of factors including the person’s age, disabilities, dependants etc. Savings are converted into “Tariff Income” and added to other income and compared to this the threshold.
 If the total weekly income is below the threshold then the applicant would be entitled to a full grant.
 If the income is above the threshold then a client contribution would be required towards the cost of the adaptation.
 The level of contribution will increase as the amount of income above the threshold increases.

 The test of resources calculation is explained in more detail:

 The first £6000 of savings is disregarded and the remaining funds, if any, are divided by 250/500 (depending on circumstance), to form the “tariff income”.
 This is then added to the weekly income from other sources such as salary, pensions etc.